grafana/agent/docs/sources/flow/install/macos.md

 # Install Grafana Agent Flow on macOS

-Grafana Agent Flow can be installed with Homebrew on Intel and Apple Silicon macOS machines.
+You can install Grafana Agent Flow with Homebrew on macOS.

+{{% admonition type="note" %}}
+The default prefix for Homebrew on Intel is /usr/local.
+The default prefix for Homebrew on Apple Silicon is /opt/Homebrew.
+You can verify the default prefix for Homebrew on your computer by opening a terminal and typing brew --prefix.
+{{% /admonition %}}

 ## Before you begin